-Prilosec is usually taken before eating (at least 1 hour before a meal).
+Take Prilosec exactly as directed on the label, or as prescribed by your doctor.
 Follow all directions on your prescription label and read all medication guides or instruction sheets.
-Use the medicine exactly as directed.

 Use Prilosec OTC (over-the-counter) exactly as directed on the label, or as prescribed by your doctor.

 Read and carefully follow any Instructions for Use provided with your medicine.
 Ask your doctor or pharmacist if you do not understand these instructions.